Co-author: Michelle Norton

 - Cotton clothing: Stick to light layers, and cotton or linen if possible.
 These fabrics are the kindest in the heat and humidity.
 Be respectful to local traditions of modesty by bringing a pair of long pants/skirt and a shirt with sleeves if you plan to visit any temples or other cultural activities.

-- Jacket: I know Kiwis never get cold, but it can be a surprise how cool it is near the water when the sun goes down or if it starts raining.
+- Jacket: It can be surprising how cool it is near the water when the sun goes down or if it starts raining.

 - Beach bag: When you’re overseas among strangers, be extra careful with your beach bag.
 Pick one with hidden pockets for valuables and hotel keys, and a zippered pocket to keep things dry.